svalabs/cypress-keycloak-commands/README.md

 });
 ```

-You should always perform logout _before_ logging in a user, following the best practice of [cleaning the state in the beforeEach hook](https://docs.cypress.io/guides/references/best-practices.html#Using-after-or-afterEach-hooks).

 #### Login Options

 Cypress will print the username and password combination in it's log.
 In case you want to mask the password, use the optional options interface.